 During the lease term in Shenandoah

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Shenandoah, the renter must allow us to go into the rental home.
-Some justifiable reasons to go into rental property are to:
+During lease, the rental property belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Shenandoah, the renter must allow us to come into the rental.
+Some valid reasons to come into rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental home.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Shenandoah.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you rent out your property in Shenandoah
+- Before you rent out your rental property in Shenandoah

 - Collections and evictions